-Recall that a generation of a tree is a set of internal vertices at the same distance from the root.
+A generation of a levelled tree is a set of internal vertices on the same level, that is at the same distance from the root in the sparse quasi-binary tree representation (we thus take into account the labelling of the vertices).
 This notion extends to any forest.
-We denote by $\ind{\lpbf_{n}}$ the set of levelled trees with $n$ generations.
-A levelled forest $(\varphi, \lambda)$ can be pictured as a forest of quasi-binary trees, each with same number of generations, in the same way as a explained before for levelled trees, where the internal vertices are ordered vertically by adding straight edges according to $\lambda$, see Fig. \ref{fig:levelledforest}.
-In this representation, there is a unique internal vertex with two children among all vertices of the forest on the same generation.
+A levelled forest $(\varphi, \lambda)$ can be pictured as a forest of quasi-binary trees, each with equal number of generations, in the same way as explained before for levelled trees, where the internal vertices are ordered vertically by adding straight edges according to $\lambda$, see Figure~\ref{fig:levelledforest}.
+In this representation, there is a unique internal vertex with two children among all vertices of the forest of the same generation.
 We call such a forest a \emph{sparse quasi-binary forest}.